rfabbri/vxd/README.txt

 to contribute to, and is less strict (thus messier) than VXL in terms of code stability.

 ## Developer Workflows

-A typical setup will have three VXL codebases:  VXL, VXD and an internal version, which we refer to as "Internal" in this discussion (e.g., LEMSVXL at Brown).
+A typical setup will have three VXL codebases:  VXL, VXD and an internal codebase, which we refer to as "Internal" in this discussion (e.g., LEMSVXL at Brown).
 The workflow and organization of these libraries follow from the basic layering principles of VXL, reviewed below.

+A higher level repository is maintained alongside this project, called [VPE](http://github.com/rfabbri/vpe) (Vision Programming Environment), which comes with reference copies of VXL and VXD, making things simpler for common use cases, such as distributing your project codebase and for tracking changes across VXL and VXD simultaneously.
+The average user can just work off VPE as a toplevel project, but one can always use VXD and VXL as separate git repositories.

 This section is not required to compile and use VXD.
 Only developers, contributors and maintainers should read this.